AlanCoding/mystery-word/README.md

 every letter reveal is truthful, but the work selection is adjusted on the fly so that it makes it extra difficult for the user.

+Note: As an extension of the work requirements, the processing of narrowing the remaining dictionary isn't based only on the number of words in the dictionary, but also the number of letters.

+Advanced improvements may be tried at a later time.